FHA Appraisal Transfer & FHA Appraisal Recertification

+Looking for a lender that has an easier process and follows FHA guidelines?
 There are rules for an FHA appraisal transfer and a FHA appraisal recertification.
 Borrowers may want to switch mortgage companies and wonder how they can transfer a FHA appraisal.
-In some cases, borrowers are fed up with the loan process when the mortgage company takes too long, which can lead to an appraisal expiration.
-Other cases borrowers find out that the Loan Originator was not aware of an overlay

 FHA Appraisal Transfer: Borrower Switching Lenders

 Borrowers that want to switch mortgage companies must request to transfer the case to the second lender.
 The lender with the case must transfer the case to the second lender.

 Step one: transfer the FHA case number, which is explained later in this article.

 Step two: ask for a copy of the appraisal from the current lender.

 - FHA guidelines state that the mortgagee must transfer the appraisal to the second mortgagee within five business days.

 - The lender that has the appraisal is not required to transfer the appraisal until they are reimbursed – if the original lender has not been reimbursed for the cost.